mitch-hamidi/may-2024-mental-health-nlp/Gabe's_notebooks/README.md

 Notes:
 1. Files in folders are numbered to explain their order.
-2. 'relevancy_models' and 'relevant_post_analysis' both contain Readme files with more details on their contents.
+2. 'keywords', 'relevancy_models' and 'relevant_post_analysis' contain Readme files with more details on their contents.